prymitive/karma/docs/CONFIGURATION.md

   one outgoing HTTP request, more workers allows to handle more concurrent queries if you have a large number of Prometheus servers sending alerts
 - `rewrite` - list of source rewrite rules applied before any request is send to remote Prometheus.
-Rewrite rules can be used to modify URI used by karma when connecting to Prometheus API if `source` field in alert uses addresses not reachable from karma.
+Rewrite rules can be used to modify URI or TLS settings used by karma when connecting to Prometheus API if `source` field in alert uses addresses not reachable from karma.
   All regexes are anchored, `${N}` syntax can be used for capture groups.
   You can rewrite uri to an empty string to disable connecting to that specific Prometheus instance.